worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

-# Build a Team technical challenge website with replit.web
+# Build a team technical challenge website with `replit.web`

-Code competitions and hackathons are a fun way to expand your programming skills, get exposed to new ideas, and work together to solve difficult challenges.
+Code competitions and hackathons are a fun way to expand your programming skills, get exposed to new ideas, and work together to solve difficult problems.
 The time-limited, competitive nature of these competitions provides an additional challenge.

-In this tutorial, we'll use the Replit.web framework to build a leaderboard website for an online technical challenge in the vein of [Advent of Code](https://adventofcode.com/) or [Hackasat](https://www.hackasat.com/).
+In this tutorial, we'll use the `replit.web` framework to build a leaderboard website for an online technical challenge in the vein of [Advent of Code](https://adventofcode.com/) or [Hackasat](https://www.hackasat.com/).
 We'll focus on the generic aspects of the site, such as teams, challenges and scores, so once we're done, you can use the site for your own competition.

 ![Challenge site functionality](/images/tutorials/28-technical-challenge-site/site-functionality.gif)